VitorVieiraZ/GaiaScout/README.md

-# GeoScout Setup Guide
+# GaiaScout Setup Guide

-This guide will help you set up the project for development and deployment on Android and iOS platforms using Qt Creator.
+This guide will help you set up GaiaScout for development and deployment on Android and iOS platforms using Qt Creator.

 ## Installation